hiveot/hub.capnp/README.md

 * The 'admin' service plugin provides a simple web based interface to view and manage Things.

+* The 'wallpaper' service builds a live wallpaper out of ip cameras or other published images

+Plugins for connecting to legacy IoT devices

+* The 'owserver' protocol binding publishes 1-wire OwServer-V2 devices

+* The 'openzwave' protocol binding publishes open-zwave devices

+* The 'ipcam' protocol binding publishes network camera snapshots

+* The 'isy99' protocol binding publishes ISY99 (Insteon) devices

 All of these plugins can be substituted by another implementation as needed.

 ## Launching Plugins

 Plugins are launched at startup and given three arguments:

+TBD: either gateway load config or pass params ...
 * {host} containing the IP and port of the service bus connection.
 * {certFolder} certificate folder for server and client certificates
 * {configFile} containing the path to the plugin YAML configuration file.
 This file is optional.
 If possible plugins should function out of the box without configuration.

 ## Messenger Connections

-After launch, plugins connect to their channels.
-The default connect address for the internal service bus is made up as follows:
+After launch, plugins connect to the message bus and subscribe to channels.
+The default connect address for the internal service bus (smbus) is:
 > wss://{host:port}/wost

 Where: